Group-5-Final-Project/Final-Project/README.md

 * How have these sentiments changed throughout the course of the pandemic, if at all?
   * Do pandemic milestones (e.g. waves, mandates, laws, etc.) impact opinions?
 * What word associations are found with the word vaccine?
+* Are we really as divided on vaccines as it seems?

 Data extracted from Twitter will be stored in a Postgres database, analyzed using Natural Language Processing (NLP), and the findings will be visualized on a custom dashboard.